spdx/spdx-spec/chapters/appendix-IV-SPDX-license-expressions.md

 In the `tag:value` format, a license expression MUST be on a single line, and MUST NOT include a line break in the middle of the expression.

+## Case sensitivity <a name="case-sensitivity"></a>

+License expression operators (`AND`, `OR` and `WITH`) should be matched in a *case-sensitive* manner.

+License identifiers (including license exception identifiers) used in SPDX documents or source code files should be matched in a *case-insensitive* manner.
+In other words, `MIT`, `Mit` and `mIt` should all be treated as the same identifier and referring to the same license.

+However, please be aware that it is often important to match with the case of the canonical identifier on the [SPDX License List](https://spdx.org/licenses).
+This is because the canonical identifier's case is used in the URL of the license's or exception's entry on the List, and because the canonical identifier is translated to a URI in RDF documents.

 ## Simple License Expressions <a name="simple-expr"></a>

 A simple `<license-expression>` is composed one of the following: